quarkslab/qsynthesis/doc/plugin/plugin_usage.rst

    :alt: Reassembly

-.. note:: The reassembly does not take in account use-defs etc. The reassembly is purely
+.. warning:: The reassembly does not take in account use-defs etc. The reassembly is purely
           syntactical.
 Thus it might work, but to program is unlikely to run well.
 A proper non-interference analysis should be performed to make sure the semantic is preserved.